Enterprice-Applications/u-chat-app/README.md

 # U-Chat-App
 This features a robust chat functionality.
+Back-end and Front-end development both included

 ##Technologies Used
 Java